 - Essential oil of sage: due to its purifying and antibacterial properties.
 A daily rinse with 5 drops of this essential oil or a couple of drops in a teaspoon of lemon honey will help.

-And if the causes of halitosis are not in the oral cavity?
+What if the causes of halitosis are not in the oral cavity?

 A temporary phenomenon of halitosis usually results from poor eating habits and especially insufficient oral hygiene.
 But how do we know that bad breath depends on these causes and is not an indicator of something else?